Container apps are the future

 Flutter creates apps in a container.
 All the components are built from the ground up.
 You can get 'native' feeling components that don't break with significant platform upgrades or vendor modifications.
 Not only that but the performance and reliability is incredible, the quality of these components is even higher than the native equivalents in some cases.

 Game engines have used this technique for years.

 Native frameworks are old

 And with that comes lots of bugs, legacy code, and much more that developers have to struggle with daily.
 Native app projects, on average, have 3-4x the code to achieve the same thing as React-native or Flutter projects.
 Looking at some recent app delivery tests, we saw that using Flutter; we could get apps to market on both platforms with 11-15x times less manpower than native and 3-5x less then React-native.
-Also with native you are writing it twice!
+With native you are writing, testing and fixing twice!